gainy-app/gainy/src/aws/lambda-python/lambda_python/recommendation/metrics/README.md

-**Note:** this package (`metrics`) contains code which is required for model serving on Lambda function side.
+**Note:** this package (`metrics`) contains code which is not required for model serving on Lambda function side.
 It'll be moved to a separate package in the near future.

 **Running**